Widge-5/Sinden_RPi_Emus/README.md

 # Sinden_RPi_Emus
-Repository of installation scripts and binaries for unofficially hacked emulators offering quality-of-life improvements for Sinden lightgun users on Raspberry Pi 4.
+Repository of installation scripts and binaries for unofficial and/or hacked emulators offering quality-of-life improvements for Sinden lightgun users on Raspberry Pi 4.